 On our travels we quickly learned that Germans go crazy for white asparagus.
 And so we did too.

-When we moved to the Netherlands, we learned that the Dutch also have an affinity with the stuff.
-It’s nowhere near as popular or ubiquitous, but it’s here.
-And luckily, during white asparagus season our local market is chock full of the stuff.
+When we moved to the Netherlands, we learned that the Dutch also have an affinity for the stuff.
+During white asparagus season our local market is full of it.
 So we were able to start eating it at home and cooking it the way we like best.

 White vs green asparagus

 White asparagus is the same plant as green asparagus.
 It is just farmed a different way.
 The stalks are kept underground – under piles of dirt – so they are not exposed to light.
 When they are exposed to light, photosynthesis causes them to turn green.

 White asparagus is fleshy and juicy.
 It really just tastes like pure asparagus.
 Which is really, really delicious.